JiajiaGuo/JiajiaGuo.github.io/_pages/SelectedPublications.md

 [1] [J. Guo, C. -K. Wen and S. Jin*, "Deep Learning-Based CSI Feedback for Beamforming in Single- and Multi-Cell Massive MIMO Systems," in IEEE Journal on Selected Areas in Communications, vol. 39, no. 7, pp. 1872-1884, July 2021.](https://ieeexplore.ieee.org/document/9279228) (This paper proposes a DL-based CSI feedback framework for beamforming design, called CsiFBnet.
 The key idea of the CsiFBnet is to maximize the beamforming performance gain rather than the feedback accuracy. )

 [2] [J. Guo, T. Chen, S. Jin*, G. Y. Li, X. Wang, and X. Hou “Deep learning for joint channel estimation and feedback in massive MIMO systems,” Digital Communications and Networks, vol. 10, no. 1, pp. 83-93, Jan.
-2024.](https://www.sciencedirect.com/science/article/pii/S235286482300024X) (This paper proposes a deep learning based joint channel estimation and feedback framework, which comprehensively realizes the estimation, compression, and reconstruction of downlink channels in FDD massive MIMO systems.)
+2024.](https://www.sciencedirect.com/science/article/pii/S235286482300024X) (This paper proposes a deep learning based joint channel estimation and feedback framework, which comprehensively realizes the estimation, compression, and reconstruction of downlink channels in FDD massive MIMO systems.)  **ESI highly cited paper**

 ### RIS